Sifchain/sifnode/test/integration/framework/README.md

 - For Peggy1, it will run ganache-cli, sifnoded and ebrelayer.
 - For Peggy2, it will run hardhat, sifnoded and two instances of ebrelayer.

+If you want to use Python from virtual environment that includes all of the locally installed dependencies, use `test/integration/framework/venv/bin/python3`.

 At the moment, the environment consists of Ethereum-compliant local node (ganache/hardhat), one `sifnode` validator and a Peggy bridge implemented by `ebrelayer` binary.